 Maths.
 Probability, square roots, exponential functions, logarithms, the list goes on.

 Maybe the very mention of these mathematical concepts makes you tremble with fear, but with the right support and some motivation, you too can become a true mathematician!

 All you need is a good teacher who knows how to adapt their methods according to your learning strategies and some good quality resources.
 It's a winning combination!

-The world wide web is full of ways to help you get your maths mojo back, including free online maths courses and one to one maths lessons with a private online tutor.
+The world wide web is full of ways to get maths help and get your maths mojo back, including free online maths courses and one to one maths lessons with a private online tutor.

 Whether you're preparing for an important maths exam or looking to brush up on your math skills, there's a website for you.